-1STEL (Short Term Exposure Limit) - A 15-minute TWA exposure that should not be exceeded at any time during the workday.
+1STEL (Short Term Exposure Limit).
+A 15-minute TWA exposure that should not be exceeded at any time during the workday even if the 8-hour TWA is within established exposure limits.

 8.2 Exposure controls

 Engineering controls:

 Use local exhaust ventilation during brazing operations to minimize or eliminate concentrations of airborne contaminants.